PrajwolKoirala/HimaAI-Agrobots/README.md

 Agroबट is a decentralized agricultural supply chain management system built with Ethereum smart contracts and a modern frontend using Next.js.
 This project leverages **Truffle**, **Ganache**, **Metamask**, and **web3.js** to enable transparent and efficient management of agricultural goods.
 To help Farmer this project also uses google's **Gemini** for simple chatbot related to agriculture.

 ---
+## 🧩Problem Statement
+- Lack of transparency and traceability.
+- Middlemen reduce farmers' profits.
+- Manual record-keeping and fraud risks.
+- Difficulty in tracking product origins and quality.
+- Inefficient payment systems and data silos.

+---

 ## 🚀 Tech Stack